Stormers: Franchise history

-With 2020 being the last season at Newlands rugby stadium, a new head coach in John Dobson and a forward pack loaded with world cup winning Springboks, the class of 2020 will fancy their chances of bringing back some long awaited silverware as a farewell gift to the old faithful.
+With 2020 being the last season at Newlands rugby stadium, a new head coach in John Dobson and a forward pack loaded with world cup winning Springboks, the class of 2020 will fancy their chances of bringing back some long-awaited silverware as a farewell gift to the old faithful.

-Strip
+In December 2023, it was announced that 74% of the shares in WP Professional Rugby (Pty) Ltd had been acquired by the Red Disa consortium, consisting of the Cape Town-based investment holding company Fynbos Ekwiteit, Ardagh Glass Packaging and the investment company Marble Head Investments.

+In March 2024, it was announced that the vacant position of Chief Executive Officer (CEO) had been filled by Johan le Roux.
+At the same time, John Dobson has now taken on the role of Director of Rugby in addition to his duties as Head Coach of the Stormers.

+Kit

-The very first (Western) Stormers jersey and logo in 1998 combined the colours of the three Unions who made up the regional franchise – WP, SWD and Boland.
+The first (Western) Stormers jersey and logo in 1998 combined the colours of the three Unions who made up the regional franchise – WP, SWD and Boland.
 There were a myriad of colours in the jersey – blue, white, red, green, gold – and a triangular logo with a wave affect inside.
 Some liked the look, most did not.
 One newspaper scribe wrote: "It looks like scrambled eggs with a box of Smarties thrown in!"

 In 1999 came a dramatic change from the "loud" look to a simple black jumper and shorts, with black and white "Barbarian" socks, bold numbering and the now familiar lightning bolt logo on the breast.
 The move to black was done with the express purpose of appealing to a much wider audience.
 Black became one of the core attributes of the Stormers brand.

 2007, however, saw a move away from black to navy blue as the Stormers and WP brands converged.